 5. Machine intelligence is way more accurate for incident response.

-AI solutions like IRONSCALES are constantly getting smarter and improving the accuracy of its findings.
+AI solutions like IRONSCALES are constantly getting smarter and improving the accuracy of their findings.
 It’s what we call the power of closed feedback loops.
-By continuously feeding machine intelligence from multiple internal and external sources, email security can adapt and get smarter by predicting, preventing, detecting and responding to incidents in real time.
+By continuously feeding machine intelligence from multiple internal and external sources, email security can adapt and get smarter by predicting, preventing, detecting, and responding to incidents in real-time.

 YARA rules simply aren’t up to the task of the incident response needed in today’s email attack landscape.
 Learn more about how an automated approach can help you reduce the time from phishing attack detection to response to just seconds.